 What is Parkinson disease?

-Parkinson disease (or, simply, Parkinson) is the most common form of Parkinsonism,
+Parkinson disease (also called PD or Parkinson) is the most common form of Parkinsonism,

 a group of motor system disorders.
 It is a disease that slowly gets worse over time.

-PD is caused by the loss of dopamine-producing brain cells.
-Dopamine is a substance made in
+PD is caused by the loss of brain cells that make dopamine.
+Dopamine is a substance that

-the body that

 helps with smooth and coordinated muscle movement.
-Parkinson is usually
+Parkinson often causes these symptoms:

 What causes Parkinson disease?